 5. In Lowering Blood Pressure

-Cannabidiol reduces resetting blood pressure and he blood pressure response to stress, particularly cold stress, and especially in the post-test periods.
+Cannabidiol, one of the active components of cannabis has been indicated to exhibit potential for reducing high blood pressure and the blood pressure response to stress, particularly cold stress, and especially in the post-test periods.
 This may reflect the anxiolytic and analgesic effects of Cannabidiol, as well as any potential direct cardiovascular effects.

 6. In Treating Cancer and Other Tumor Growth